 Multiple Lerch Early attorneys have been selected for inclusion in the 2022 Maryland Super Lawyers and “Rising Stars” lists.
 Super Lawyers is a listing of outstanding lawyers from more than …

-Brookfield Office Properties: Representing Brookfield in approvals for a new building above the Bethesda Metro Center.
+Brookfield Office Properties: Represented Brookfield in approvals for a new building above the Bethesda Metro Center.

 Cabin Branch: Serve as lead land use counsel for a group of builders/developers working on a 540 acre planned community in Clarksburg, providing for 1900 homes and 2 million SF of commercial development.
-Construction began in 2013. https://www.youtube.com/watch?v=f_nmJDe-dE8
+Construction began in 2013.
+Work has included litigation over impact taxes, SHA approvals and various legislative actions. https://www.youtube.com/watch?v=f_nmJDe-dE8

 Chelsea Heights: For one of many EYA projects, served as lead land use counsel for the redevelopment of the former site of the Chelsea School adjacent to downtown Silver Spring.
 Obtained approvals for rezoning the property for townhome and MPDU use, subdivision and site plan.
 Neighboring homeowners vigorously opposed the approvals, resulting in an appeal to the Montgomery County Circuit Court.
 Successfully defended that appeal.
 Chelsea Heights completed construction in 2015. https://www.youtube.com/watch?v=eK2krEcwxgo

 Bainbridge Shady Grove: Secured approval for a 417 unit project at Shady Grove, including successfully defending an appeal to the Montgomery County Circuit Court. http://bainbridgeshadygrovemetro.com/